December 1 REWARD OF OBEDIENCE

-Athletes know that actions have consequences.
-Their efforts are judged, and they are either rewarded or punished by coaches, referees, other players, and even fans.
-They much prefer reward over punishment.
+We all know that actions have consequences.
+Our actions are judged, and they are either rewarded or punished by parents, teachers, employers, and law enforcement.
+We much prefer reward over punishment.
 There is no mystery to reward.
 Obedience brings reward, and disobedience brings discipline.
 The Christian life is an exact parallel.
 We all prefer reward over punishment.
 The result is linked to obedience.
 We all choose either reward or punishment when we choose either obedience or disobedience.
 Do you want to be rewarded for your obedience?

 1 John 2:1-17

 Out of the depths I have cried to You, O Lord.

 We are taught very early the importance of communication.
 If a child is tired or hurting, they need to let their parents know.
 If a child sees another person hurting, they are to let their parents know.
 This communication leads to those children getting the help they need.
 Without communication, you are on your own.
 A Christian knows the benefits of sharing our needs and struggles with God.
 We also should share them.
 God will provide all the help we need if we ask.
 Have you asked God for help lately?

 But there is forgiveness with You, That You may be feared.

 We are not perfect.
 Try as we might, at some point, we will let our family and friends down.
 How a person handles his imperfections is the key to the results.
 If he fails to acknowledge his faults, it will lead to problems.
 Those who admit their wrongs are restored.
 This restoration is a perfect mirror of the Christian walk.
 All make mistakes.
 Those who admit their faults and ask for forgiveness are restored.
 All others stand on the wrong side of the law.
 Have you asked for forgiveness?

 1 John 3:7-24

 I wait for the Lord, my soul does wait, and in His word do I hope.